matusiam34/GebWMS/README.md

 - goods in,
 - picking lists.

-EVerything is will be a bonus.
+Everything else will be a bonus.